TotallyInformation/web-components/docs/README.md

 This is the documentation for TotallyInformation's pure Web Components.

 These components do not require any external modules or frameworks.
 However, they do contain (optional) features to use with node-red-contrib-uibuilder.

 They require a reasonably modern, standards compliant browser.
 No Internet Explorer support (though you may be able to get them to work with a suitable polyfill).

 See the examples folder which contains an html and a javascript file for each component that demonstrates their use with and without uibuilder.

 See the main README for how to install and use.

+## Styling

+Most of the components use a shadow-dom to isolate the HTML and CSS.
+The impact of this is that any CSS style sheets applied to the outer DOM (the page), will NOT be reflected into the shadow dom.
+However, _any CSS variables WILL be reflected_.

+This is a limitation of the W3C Web Component specification, not of these specific components.

+Should you need to get around this limitation of the shadow dom, all components in this package support the `inherit-style` attribute.
+Adding this attribute will make the component load an external style sheet link into the component so that all styles become available.

+Note that slot content is not subject to this restriction since it exists in the DOM, not the shadow dom.

+> [!NOTE]
+> Loading external style sheets into the components causes an additional web resource load and in extreme cases can cause a flash of style change.

 ## Components